caspule/caspule/docs/source/usage/model_overview.rst

 * If a bonded pair reaches :math:`R \ge R_\mathrm{cut}`, the bond **breaks** (probability :math:`p_\mathrm{off}=1`).
 * While bonded, the nonspecific LJ between the pair is **disabled** and replaced by the specific potential.
+Upon bond break, the LJ potential is reinstated.

 .. rubric:: Specific potential (shifted harmonic)